Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: RESULTS

 \subsection{MODEL CONVERGENCE}

 A primary concern was whether a model with non-semantic, frozen embeddings could converge at all.
-Figure \ref{fig:loss_frozen} shows the training loss curves for a 0.5B parameter frozen-embedding model (best\_bvv\_ru) and Figure \ref{fig:loss_trainable} shows its trainable-embedding counterpart (best\_bvv\_unfrozen\_ru).
+Figure \ref{fig:loss_frozen_trainable} and Figure \ref{fig:mmlu_arc} show the training loss curves and MMLU, ARC-e performance for a 0.3B frozen-embedding model('Model UNI\_GLIF') and its trainable-embedding counterpart ('Model unfrozen').
 Both models exhibit stable convergence profiles, with nearly identical loss trajectories.

-This demonstrates that the Transformer architecture is capable of learning effectively even when the input layer provides only fixed structural information.
+Of particular note is the convergence of models with 16-dimensional binary embeddings (Model\_16\_bit) and 16-dimensional float embeddings (Model\_16\_float), which effectively carried information only about the token index to distinguish one token from another, without any information about the visual representation of the token text.

 \FloatBarrier